iamvijayaragavan/iamvijayaragavan/README.md

 😄 Pronouns: he/him/his

-⚡ Fun fact: I'm Foodie and Applied Visa to mars 😄 Searching a challanging & competetive environment to work
+⚡ Fun fact: I'm Foodie and Applied Visa to mars 😄 Searching for challanging & competetive environment to work